blueromans/LogoRestClient/README.md

 # LogoRestClient PyPackage

-Logo is the most popuplar erp desktop application at Turkey.
-So LogoRestClient is a Python library to access logo rest services quickly.
+Logo is the most popular Erp desktop application at Turkey.
+LogoRestClient is a Python library to access logo rest services quickly.

 ## Installation